 - Flip vertical

-Some of the main menu buttons and right-click actions have associated keys for quicker work:
+Some of the main menu buttons and right-click actions have associated keys for a faster work process:

-- Arrow keys — to choose an image
+- Arrow keys — move the image thumbnail selection

-- Enter — to view the full size image in your default image viewer
+- Enter — open the full size image in your default image viewer

 EXIF orientation reset